sgunonu/hopscotch/README.md

 # Hopscotch
-How to run: python hopscotch.py
+How to run:
+If not already installed, install the Yelp python package using: pip install yelp

+then run the program using: python hopscotch.py

 1. Input city name.
 2. Answer questions based on mood.